a-flyleaf/ygbtdm/misc/outline2.md

       - nm: the first
         desc: |-
           Lorem ipsum **dolor sit** amet.
 For god's sake *keep it short*.
+  - title: So it goes
+    sum: looootsa flashbacks in this one. like I think this is 90% flashback, with a little KL/Seq between and then Gary at the end.
+RIP Gary.
+    scn:
+      - nm: pre-intro, KL+J?
+        desc: |-
+          Joce has sprained her ankle again.
+Kay Lin urges her to exercise it.
+Joce obeys, but is otherwise despondent, which worries Kay Lin thoroughly.
+      - nm: childhood flashback, expanded edition
+        desc: |-
+          As a kid/young teen, Joce had finally made a "friend" (or at least gotten someone to listen) and was telling them about the impending end of the world.
+Playing catch or tetherball as this happens; ends with the other one not buying it (maybe the whole thing being a setup to embarrass Joce?), and Joce hits the ball so hard it flies over the fence and smashes some not-too-distant glass.
+Other kids scramble as the car alarm blares.
+(Resembles the Beacon sound.)
+      - nm: childhood flashback, cont'd.
+        desc: |-
+          [thinking of interspersing things here but for plotting clarity I just keep going in order with no interruptions]

+          The car owner has shoved "S" against an alley wall, pissed.
+Joce, wielding a baseball bat, interrupts, voice shaking but trying to stand strong.
+Although the adult is intimidating, the arrival of another adult (teacher?) dissipates the tension.

+          Unsure if Joce and "S" talk here or later, but Joce is like "stop standing around the schoolgrounds you fucking creep" and S is all amused by that, which Joce isn't sure what to make of.
+They call her a "little hero" and gift her a dog tag chain necklace as thanks.
+      - nm: teen flashback
+        desc: |-
+          [definitely needs some kind of Thing between last part and this. oh yeah, and order may not be chronological]

+          Joce has continued to meet with S. into her mid-teens.
+They meet secretly on a rooftop for a smoke (S. offers, Joce lights up; still not 100% used to it, but not *un*willing), where Joce bemoans the usual bullshit.
+Shifting the topic, she teases S over the latest "boytoy," but it turns out that guy dumped S too; Joce awkwardly apologizes, S is like "eh, they all do."

+          S. proposes Joce come live with.
+Do well in school, keep the record clean---then move out soon as she's legally able, when they can't raise a stink.
+Joce can't believe it.
+She's not saying *no.*
+      - nm: "flashback: proposal"
+        desc: |-
+          Dingy (though not claustrophobic) living space, trash and clothes strewn about, yellowing walls.
+TV's on.
+Dramatic scene of the hero (same guy as Joce's childhood franchise) being all "my love, I can't" but the woman insists, and for bullshit plot reasons he impales her through the gut and shoves her off a cliff.

+          Joce, now a young adult, is jeering; very drunk, leaning on S. Mockery like this is a pastime, though S. isn't enthusiastic about it as they usually are.
+This is stupid, isn't it?
+No, like---*very* stupid.
+As in, not worth their time anymore.
+Joce falls silent.\* S doesn't apologize, kinda just handwaves it; she shouldn't be so attached anyway.

+          Actually, Joce feels kinda sick.
+Hangover kicking in, maybe.
+Then, out of nowhere: "Let's get married."
+Beat.
+Joce promptly throws up.
+(S: "You could have used words...")
+      - nm: beginning of the end
+        desc: |-
+          Abrupt interruption from Kay Lin.
+(Was faintly visible in the background smog previously, but only barely.
+She's been *trying* to get through to Joce without much luck; this might seem abrupt, even disproportionate, which is intentional.)
+Kay Lin is fed up with Joce, rants about feeling like she's talking to a brick wall; it doesn't persuade Joce much.

+          Kay Lin "threatens" to walk out; no response from Joce.
+It's dangerous out there.
+She might not come back.
+Joce kinda just eyes her dryly.
+Deflating, Kay Lin pauses at the exit, but ultimately walks.

+          Parallel-cuts to Joce in the next flashback:
+      - nm: beginning of the end pt.
+2
+        desc: |-
+          ~Younger Joce sits on a couch, just as blank.
+A "game over" screen flashes at her.
+(Setting is vaguely similar to the story environment.)
+She hears the door open and immediately perks up, is like "Hey, I heard there was gonna be a concert at---" People are talking.

+          She stops dead in the doorway.
+Someone's come in with Sal and they're making out *right there,* barely acknowledging her.
+When they *do* it's a "oh, never mind her, she just lives here" handwave, a giggle, and they're back to flirting and they're going up to bed.

+          Joce can't move.

+          Montage of Sal apologizing, holding her, giving her the cold shoulder, with another lover, staying close, teasing, mocking, and she's still not moving.
+      - nm: meanwhile...
+        desc: |-
+          Unsure if KL's outing with Sequitur should be shown, but she comes back very, *very* giddy.
+Definitely *talks* about having met them and thinking they were weird but in kind of a fun way, and Joce kinda just tunes it out. *Maybe* makes some kind of cold jab?

+          In either case, Kay Lin just quietly lies down against her, defeated and suddenly very quiet.
+Maybe says something like "I just want to help.
+You're making it so difficult."
+It's more sad than anything.
+      - nm: last but not least...
+        desc: |-
+          [It's dawning on me this part is *really fucking long* and might warrant splitting... but then Where....
+Maybe it just seems longer since I'm being more generous with the descriptions?
+For now I digress.]

+          [also unsure how these parts are paced but EH here goes:]

+          Kay Lin: Out again.
+But instead of Sequitur, she finds a dead end. / Joce: Kay Lin's been out too long.
+Finally she gets up to find her.

+          Also meanwhile the flashback is of Joce finally walking out; unsure where it cuts off, but it'll continue into the next episode.
+      - nm: parallel disaster
+        desc: |-
+          The accountant, wielding the pendant, corners Kay Lin and convinces her to follow quietly.
+When Kay Lin walks out the accountant takes her hand in a vicegrip.

+          Joce ventures back underground and hears something---Gary.
+But he's *different* now, bloated, groaning, *wrong.* If he recognizes Joce it's hard to tell.

+          Kay Lin is led to a back entry and nudged in.
+She tries to make a run for it, but the accountant is faster.
+Joce is cornered by Gary and, desperate, triggers a cave-in.
+The scenes go black in parallel.
+      - nm: goodbye
+        desc: |-
+          ok maybe flashback!Joce walks out here??

+          Rubble.
+It's dark.
+Joce leaves, visibly and deeply shaken; Gary's been let behind.
+Did he recognize her, in the end?
+Unsure how sapient I want him to be, but Joce feels fucking awful (worse, even) either way.

+          But Kay Lin's still gone.
+She steels her resolve.
+End episode.
+    note: \*ngl I actually forgot how this scene goes, just that it involved TV and ended with the proposal. this works though I think
   - title: [idr yayyy]
     sum: |-
       <em style="text-transform:uppercase;font-style:normal;">kidnapping arc woohoo</em>